cyberistique/Snake-and-Ladders/README.md

 # Snake-and-Ladders

 This is a text only version of the popular board game "Snakes and Ladders".
-Multiple players in the game (minimum 2)
+Multiple players can play the game (minimum 2)